Who Was Adolf Hitler?

 By early 1945, Hitler realized that Germany was going to lose the war.
 The Soviets had driven the German army back into Western Europe, their Red Army had surrounded Berlin and the Allies were advancing into Germany from the west.

 On January 16, 1945, Hitler moved his center of command to an underground air-raid shelter near the Reich Chancellery in Berlin.
 Known as the Führerbunker, the reinforced concrete shelter had about 30 rooms spread out over some 2,700 square feet.

 Hitler's bunker was furnished with framed oil paintings and upholstered furniture, fresh drinking water from a well, pumps to remove groundwater, a diesel electricity generator and other amenities.

 At midnight, going into April 29, 1945, Hitler married his girlfriend, Eva Braun, in a small civil ceremony in his underground bunker.
 Around this time, Hitler was informed of the execution of Italian dictator Benito Mussolini.
 He reportedly feared the same fate could befall him.

 How Did Hitler Die?

-Berlin fell on May 2, 1945.
+Berlin fell to Soviet troops on May 2, 1945.
 Five days later, on May 7, 1945, Germany surrendered unconditionally to the Allies.